 In our situation in PNG we have lived where there was no suitable school for our children to attend.
 I home-schooled my three children for two years.
 It was hard work at the time but what a blessing to me when my children look back to it with such fond memories.
 Now we live in a town where our children have the privilege of attending a school run by New Tribes Mission.
 They have lovely Christian teachers and get the opportunity to have a class with friends.
 This means that in a few weeks’ time I will have my first empty nest as all three of my children will head out on the school bus in the mornings, leaving me on my own until lunch time.

 Over the years people have asked how we deal with the lack of opportunities for our children in PNG.
-Maybe from an outsiders perspective we do have less (or no) extra mural activities, cultural groups, sports clubs, theme parks & malls to keep us busy, but after living in PNG for seven years this has become normal for us.
-Despite what we might seemingly lack, God has also blessed us wherever we have lived with friends, art lessons, karate lessons, a piano teacher, mom’s groups, mountain biking, guitar groups, the beach & pets.
+Maybe from an outsider’s perspective we do have less (or no) extra-mural activities, cultural groups, sports clubs, theme parks and malls to keep us busy, but after living in PNG for seven years this has become normal for us.
+Despite what we might seemingly lack, God has also blessed us wherever we have lived with friends, art lessons, karate lessons, a piano teacher, mom groups, mountain biking, guitar groups, the beach and pets.
 I remember a few days before leaving South Africa seven years ago thinking that I would never have friends or things to do.
 WOW.
 God has proved me so wrong.

 This season of my life has been one of the hardest for me.
 And despite the way that God has worked in me for the best, I still find myself resisting.
-It’s at times like this that I have to trust that He knows best.
-He knows our future and He holds us in His hands.
+It’s like this that I have to trust that He knows best.
+He knows our future, and He holds us in His hands.

 Brad and Michelle Venter have been married for 14 years and have three children, Nathan, Hailey and Megan.
 They are from South Africa but are currently in Papua New Guinea serving with MAF.
 Brad is a pilot and also as an aeronautical engineer.
 Michelle is a qualified teacher and remedial teacher.
-Currently she is a full time mother.
+Currently she is a full-time mom.
 Outside the home she is involved with various groups.

 Story by Michelle Venter